 Leslie is a certified yoga instructor and she enjoys practicing yoga regularly as a compliment to her running regimen.
 She is trained in acupuncture and dry needling and she has taken additional courses to advance her manual therapy practice.
 Leslie practices a client centered and individualized approach to treatment in order to help clients achieve their goals in a timely and effective way.

-Both Therapists are expertly skilled in treating non-running related injuries and pain, including:
+All Therapists are expertly skilled in treating non-running related injuries and pain, including:

 - Neck and Shoulder pain